Samveelkhan22/Multitasking-Simulation/README.md

 - Sequential Execution: Tasks execute one after another; less efficient.
 - Parallel Execution: Utilizes idle time for better task optimization.
 - Multithreading: Achieves true multitasking with concurrent execution.

+---

+🤝 Contributing
+Contributions, bug reports, and feature requests are welcome!
+Feel free to open an issue or submit a pull request.